shadowsocks/libQtShadowsocks/README.md

 `libQtShadowsocks` is a lightweight library for `shadowsocks`.

-It is written in C++ using Qt 5 libraries.
-The major purpose is to provide a developer-friendly shadowsocks library, mainly for Qt applications, i.e. [shadowsocks-qt5] (https://github.com/librehat/shadowsocks-qt5/).
+Written in C++ using Qt 5 libraries, it aims to provide a developer-friendly shadowsocks library, mainly for Qt applications, i.e. [shadowsocks-qt5] (https://github.com/librehat/shadowsocks-qt5/).

 The `client` utilises this library.
 You can check the code to see how to use `libQtShadowsocks` in your project. `client` (`shadowsocks-libQtShadowsocks`) can also be used as both Shadowsocks local client and Shadowsocks server.

-Check [installation wiki page](https://github.com/librehat/libQtShadowsocks/wiki/Installation) to see how to install this library.
+Check [installation wiki page](https://github.com/librehat/libQtShadowsocks/wiki/Installation) to see how to install this library and/or `shadowsocks-libqss`.

 Current Status
 --------------

 ###Supported Platforms###

-- Microsoft Windows (Vista or higher)
+- Microsoft Windows (Vista or above)
 - Latest GNU/Linux distributions
 - \*BSD (untested)
 - Mac OS X (untested)